pymupdf/PyMuPDF/docs/document.rst

       *(New in version 1.16.8)*

-      PDF only: Return the trailer source of the PDF (UTF-8), which is usually located at the PDF file's end.
-This is similar to :meth:`Document.xref_object` except that this object has no identifier to access it.
+      PDF only: Return the trailer source of the PDF,  which is usually located at the PDF file's end.
+This is :meth:`Document.xref_object` with an *xref* argument of -1.

     .. method:: xref_xml_metadata()